mkandes/batch-computing/README.md

 ## Disclaimer: :running: on :penguin:

 HPC and advanced CI run on [Linux](https://en.wikipedia.org/wiki/Linux).
 If you don't believe me, look no further than the latest statistics from the [TOP500](https://www.top500.org/statistics/list) --- a list of the most powerful supercomputers in the world.
-In this tutorial we will use --- *almost exclusively* --- standard command-line tools and applications that are available for [Unix-like](https://en.wikipedia.org/wiki/Unix-like) operating systems such as Linux and macOS.
-Recommendation for Windows users: At some point, if you have not done so already, install the [Windows Subsystem for Linux](https://docs.microsoft.com/en-us/windows/wsl) on your personal computer and start learning Linux.
+In this tutorial we will use --- *almost exclusively* --- standard command-line tools and applications that are available for [Unix-like](https://en.wikipedia.org/wiki/Unix-like) operating systems such as Linux and macOS. *Recommendation for Windows users*: If you have not done so already, at some point in the not-too-distant future, install the [Windows Subsystem for Linux](https://docs.microsoft.com/en-us/windows/wsl) on your personal computer and start learning Linux.

 ## Learning Goals